Unfortunately, there are many things that can bring down property value. It helps to categorize these items into as follows:

 Market-centric factors can be much harder to control for and avoid.

-- Rising interest rates -- when interest rates increase, the interest payments for new mortgages goes up.
+When interest rates increase, the interest payments for new mortgages goes up.
 Buyers can't afford the same purchase price range as when interest rates and their associated monthly payments are lower.
 As a general rule of thumb, rising interest rates will cause home prices to decline.

-- Population decline -- related to the concept of economic downturn, when a local market experiences a declining population, it means there will likely be an imbalance of the supply of houses relative to the demand for houses.
+Related to the concept of economic downturn, when a local market experiences a declining population, it means there will likely be an imbalance of the supply of houses relative to the demand for houses.
 Housing demand and home prices may further decline, as many buyers become hesitant to purchase houses in markets where the proverbial bottom is unknown.

-- Poor governance -- corruption and unreliable city services can make would-be homebuyers look elsewhere.
+Corruption and unreliable city services can make would-be homebuyers look elsewhere.
 Lower demand for your house means a lower price.

-- Low quality public schools -- many parents and guardians of children approaching or in the K-12 age range are sensitive to the quality of public schools.
+Many parents and guardians of children approaching or in the K-12 age range are sensitive to the quality of public schools.
 If your home is in a school district that is experiencing a decline in rankings, there will be lower demand for your home -- lower demand means lower property value.

 As with property-centric home value destroyers, the list of market-centric home value destroyers continues on and is closely inter-connected.